 Addition of CRJ-900 aircraft to the Amended and Restated American Capacity Purchase Agreement (collectively, the "Incremental Aircraft") in accordance with the following schedule: (i) 3 aircraft, commencing January 5, 2021 to March 3, 2021, and (ii) increasing to a total of 5 aircraft, commencing March 4, 2021.
-The term of the Incremental Aircraft will be determined by American in its sole discretion to withdraw any Incremental Aircraft upon 60 days' prior notice.
+The term of the Incremental Aircraft will be determined by American in its sole discretion.

+American's right, exercisable in its sole discretion, to withdraw any Incremental Aircraft upon 60 days' prior notice.
 American may specify one or more dates for the withdrawal of such Incremental Aircraft.